Zubayer94/todolist-react-hooks/README.md

 # To-Do app with React & jsonplaceholder Api

 Created a to-do app to sharpen my react skills.
 I also used [jsonplaceholder's](https://jsonplaceholder.typicode.com) endpoint to crud todo.
 I used react functional components, hooks.
-For mananging state I used context api.
+For managing state I used context api.

 ## Available Scripts